 Optional attachments (highly recommended):

-- FAFSA statement (via your financial aid portal)
+- FAFSA statement (via your financial aid portal, this is required for Seattle Promise applicants)

 Who should I ask to write my recommendations?